 A copy of the Act and the APPs and more information about your privacy rights can be obtained through the website of the Office of the Australian Information Commissioner (www.oaic.gov.au).

-INX Software generally collects personal information (which may include sensitive information) from clients and potential clients in the course of providing, or considering whether to deliver, our services to them, conducting business on their behalf and communicating with them and when you access our website.
-There may be times when INX Software needs to collect personal information from someone else such as to obtain job references, verify their identity, confirm their role with a corporate client or to compile financial or other information about our clients or entities to whom we provide services
+INX Software generally collects personal information (which may include sensitive information) from clients and potential clients in the course of providing, or considering whether to deliver, services to them, conducting business on their behalf and communicating with them.
+Also when you access our website.
+There may be times when INX Software needs to collect personal information from someone else such as to obtain job references, verify an identity, confirm a role with a corporate client or to compile financial or other information about our clients or entities to whom we provide services.

 The kinds of personal information which INX Software collects includes names, address and contact details, identification verification information and other personal information necessary for providing the services requested by our clients.
 If we do not receive all of the information, we may not be able to respond to the enquiry or complaint or deliver or perform our services.

 If you visit our website or support site or communicate with us using online chat, INX Software collects information through the use of first-party cookies as well as third-party cookies.
 Third-party cookies are controlled by third-party suppliers.
 For example, Google controls the cookies saved by Google Analytics, which we use on our website.
 The information stored in cookies may include your region, the IP address of your device, the date and time you accessed our website, search terms and your referring domain name.
 We do not use this information in a way that personally identifies you.

 You can opt-out of remarketing services by visiting Google’s Ad Settings or Facebook’s Ad Preferences.
 You may also be able to block cookies by changing your web browser settings.